-Step 2: If need is established, the appropriate administrator agendas item for preview by school/district Curriculum Council.
+Step 2: If need is established, the appropriate administrator agendas item for preview by school/district Curriculum or Leadership Council.

 Step 3: After the materials are placed on agenda, it becomes the administrator's responsibility to make available to the school/district a sample of the requested materials.
-The Curriculum Council reviews the sample(s).
+The Curriculum or Leadership Council reviews the sample(s).

-Step 4: It is the responsibility of the administrator to ensure that the school/district Curriculum Council minutes properly record their vote.
+Step 4: It is the responsibility of the administrator to ensure that the school/district Curriculum or Leadership Council minutes properly record their vote.

-Step 5: Form ISS-1-2535 will be completed and submitted to the administrator of Instructional Support Services for recommendation to the Superintendent and/or the School Board.
+Step 5: MIS Form ISS-1-2535 Request for Approval of Non-Board Approved or Non-State Adopted Supplemental or Core Instructional Materials will be completed and submitted to the administrator of Instructional Resources for recommendation to the Superintendent and/or the School Board.

-Step 6: The purchase of the instructional materials may proceed when form ISS-1-2535 is returned to the school.
-This is unless the review is forwarded to the District Curriculum Council, or a person representing the minority vote requests reconsideration using the appropriate forms.
+Step 6: The purchase of the instructional materials may proceed when MIS Form ISS-1-2535 is returned to the school.
+This is unless the review is forwarded to the District Curriculum or Leadership Council, or a person representing the minority vote requests reconsideration using the appropriate forms.